-Non-exclusive options for addressing transport and connectivity through the plan are to:
+Non-exclusive options for addressing transport and connectivity through the plan are to: 1.
+Embed a sustainable movement hierarchy into the plan to ensure sustainable modes of transport are prioritised in favour of private vehicles

-- 1. Embed a sustainable movement hierarchy into the plan to ensure sustainable modes of transport are prioritised in favour of private vehicles - 2.
-Prepare an Infrastructure Delivery Plan alongside the plan to ensure new development delivers meaningful improvements to transport networks, including to cycling, walking, public transport and road - 3.
-Prepare a Local Walking and Cycling Infrastructure Plan or Cycling Delivery Plan alongside the plan to identify and deliver specific improvements to our walking and cycling networks, including costed schemes highlighted in the Rochford Cycling Action Plan - 4.
-Work with Government, Highways England, Essex County Council and neighbouring local authorities to deliver meaningful new transport options, such as rapid transit
+- delivers meaningful improvements to transport networks, including to cycling, walking, public transport and road - 3.
+Prepare a Local Walking and Cycling Infrastructure Plan or Cycling Delivery Plan cycling networks, including costed schemes highlighted in the Rochford Cycling Action Plan